darrensmith223/InboxTracker/docs/source/resources/domains.rst

 Domains
 =======

-InboxTracker will track the performance of mailings sent from all of the sending domains on your InboxTracker account.
+Inbox Tracker will track the performance of mailings sent from all of the sending domains on your Inbox Tracker account.
-The sending domains that are currently tracked in your InboxTracker account can be retrieved with the `InboxTracker API`_, as shown below:
+The sending domains that are currently tracked in your Inbox Tracker account can be retrieved with the `Inbox Tracker API`_, as shown below:

 .. code-block:: python